Tax calculator and pen

 15. any other factor which the court shall expressly find to be just and proper.

-Speaking of duration, the new statute also has a formula for determining the length of maintenance based on the length of the marriage.
+The statute also has a formula for determining the length of maintenance based on the length of the marriage.

 • For marriages that have lasted 15 years or less, the duration will be 15% to 30% of the length of the marriage;